 This is about defending existing sales and market share.
-It is in response to competitor activity and is reactionary.
-It, however, has consequences for profit margins.
+It is in response to competitor activity and is in its nature a reactive strategy.
+Consequently, it has ramifications for profit margins.
 Therefore, it is used as a last resort.
-Nonetheless, it is important for the perception of the store.
-It also maintains competitiveness.
+Nonetheless, it is important for the perception of the store and it also maintains (a level of) competitiveness.

 Transaction Building Strategy

 Used to quickly build sales of a particular category by selling larger volumes.
 The goal is to drive up the average weight of purchases per visit.
 It is achieved through packagings, such as multipacks and larger packs.
 Also through aggressive pricing and promotions.
 Examples would be, ‘Core Categories’ such as ‘Crisps’ and ‘Soft Drinks’.

 This strategy emphasises the high margin categories or subcategories, which also command high consumer loyalty.
 They are, therefore, less price sensitive.
 This, for example, may include a retailer’s ‘Own Brand lines’.